A body has been found in southern Queensland as firefighters battle bushfires that have destroyed five homes.

 A report will be prepared for the coroner.

-Earlier on Tuesday, Rural Fire Service Chief Superintendent Tony Johnstone said five houses have been destroyed with another 10 properties under threat.
+Rural Fire Service Chief Superintendent Tony Johnstone said five homes had been lost in the blaze and another 10 properties were under close watch.

-Spot fires were advancing 200 metres ahead of the Tara blaze due to strong winds, Mr Johnstone said.
+He said spot fires had been advancing 200 metres ahead of the bushfire due to strong winds.

-Fire and Emergency Services Minister Mark Ryan said they had extended contracts for waterbombing aircraft beyond the usual late-November finish with a longer fire season expected.
+Minister for Fire and Emergency Services Mark Ryan said the government had extended the contract period for firefighting aircraft with a lengthy fire season forecast.

 Waterbombing aircraft have already conducted more than 6000 drops.

-Extreme fire danger ratings are expected for the state’s Gulf Country, central west, northwest and Channel Country.
+Extreme fire danger ratings are expected for the state’s Gulf Country, central west, northwest and Channel Country in the coming days.

-However, the Bureau of Meteorology said a southerly change was set to bring cooler conditions through from the state’s west later this week.
+The Bureau of Meteorology said a southerly change would bring cooler conditions moving through from the Channel Country in the state’s west later this week, with a chance of rain in the Western Downs by Friday.